booksbyus/zguide/site/content/docs/chapter4.md

 #-----------#   #-----------#   #-----------#
 {{< /textdiagram >}}

-The basis for the queue proxy is the load balancing broker from “Advanced Request-Reply Patterns”.
+The basis for the queue proxy is the load balancing broker from [Chapter 3 - Advanced Request-Reply Patterns](chapter3#advanced-request-reply).
 What is the very *minimum* we need to do to handle dead or blocked workers?
 Turns out, it's surprisingly little.
 We already have a retry mechanism in the client.
 So using the load balancing pattern will work pretty well.
 This fits with ZeroMQ's philosophy that we can extend a peer-to-peer pattern like request-reply by plugging naive proxies in the middle.

 We don't need a special client; we're still using the Lazy Pirate client.
 Here is the queue, which is identical to the main task of the load balancing broker: